victor-giro-galceran/Simple-Air-Control/README.md

 # Object-oriented programming
 This is an activity to practice object-oriented programming.
-It consists of controlling planes with the creation of classes.
+It consists of controlling planes with classes.

 ### Project state
 | Today's code  | To update |